SoftBank extends tech reach with $5 billion LatAm fund

 SoftBank’s previous bets in the region include a $100 million stake in ride-hailing business 99, which was later acquired by another of its investments, Didi Chuxing.

-Reporting by Sam Nussey in Tokyo and Vibhuti Sharma in Bengaluru; Editing by Kirsten Donovan and David Goodman
+Reporting by Sam Nussey in Tokyo; Additional reporting by Vibhuti Sharma in Bengaluru; Editing by Kirsten Donovan, David Goodman and Alexandra Hudson